axiomzen/Look-Alike/coffee/kdtree.coffee.md

           len = @keys.length
           key = @keys[depth % len]

- - Insert the current node into the queue, with priority being the distance between point and subject
+ - Insert the current node into the queue, with priority being the distance between point and subject.
+If normalize is true (default), then calculate distances with standard deviations.

+          if normalize
+            dist = util.distance subject, node.val, stdv: @stdv
+          else
-          dist = require('./util').distance subject, node.val
+            dist = util.distance subject, node.val

           Q.insert node.val, dist

  - Recursively search the half of the tree that contains the test point (on the next dimension)